What is a Trademark?

-What is a Trademark?A trademark is basically a sign that is used to distinguish the goods and services offered by one undertaking from those of another.
+A trademark is basically a sign that is used to distinguish the goods and services offered by one undertaking from those of another.
 The two main characteristics of a trademark are that it must be distinctive (it must by its very nature be able to distinguish goods and services) and it should not be deceptive (misleading).
 A trademark must also not be descriptive.
 It is descriptive if it describes the nature or identity of the goods or services for which it is used.

 Therefore a trademark is a sign that individualizes the goods and services of a given enterprise and distinguishes them from the goods and services of its competitors.
 A trademark may consist of any word, symbol, design, slogan, logo, sound, smell, colour, label, name, signature, letter, numeral or any combination of them and should be capable of being represented graphically.
 A trademark can also be a three dimensional-consisting of packaging of goods itself.
 A trademark protects good whereas a service mark protects services.

 The owner of trade mark has the right to stop other people from using the trade mark without his/her permission.
 A registered trademark can provide legal protection from imitators trying to profit from his/her businesses identity.

 The registration is for a period of Seven years (7) and upon expiry is renewed every ten (10) years.